nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - If Leena is hit with a Blue Status Effect or if you need one more Blue element and someone has a status effect that is not Frozen
   - Serge - Get to Level 2 - Medicine Status Affected Ally
 - Else if you need a Blue Element on the Field
-  - Serge And Or Glenn - 1 - AquaBeam
+  - Serge And Or Glenn - 1 - AquaBeam or AquaBall or TurnBlue (Not Gloop)
 - Else
   - Leena - Get to Level 5 - Frog Prince
 - Heal with Consumables